bot-astro/astro/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/) installed on your local machine and with access to your k8s cluster.

 ### Create .env files
-Create the production `prod.env` files (you can also use the development ones created in the previous section, just remember in the following steps that your files are called `dev.end`).
+Create the production `prod.env` files (you can also use the development ones created in the previous section, just remember in the following steps that your files are called `dev.env`).
 The `/env` folder contains a `.env.template` file for each service + 1 common `.env.template` shared by all services.
 Create a `prod.env` file for each service inside the `/env` folder and, in each of them, copy both the content of `/env/shared-core/.env.template` and the content of the `.env.template` file of the service.